StevenRCE0/StevenRCE0/README.md

 # Greetings!

 I’m Steven Wong, currently working on CHI/UX experiments.
-Besides, I develop React/Next.js and SwiftUI applications, as well as some ML stuff which are really common.
+Besides, I develop React/Next.js and SwiftUI applications as well as some ML stuff which are really common.

 Here are my repositories, most of them are just hobbies, some do work by chance!